cfg4j/cfg4j-sample-apps/README.md

 > ./gradlew build
 ```

-* Run app (in this example: "git-bind") - read README in the app root directory for more information.
+* Run app (in this example: "git-bind") - read README.md file in the corresponding app root directory for more information.

 ```
 > java -jar git-bind/build/libs/git-bind-1.0.0-SNAPSHOT.jar